maham114/AI-smart-meter-advisor.github.io/README.md

 Set HuggingFace API Token

-Create a secrets.toml file in .streamlit/ folder for Streamlit deployment:
+Create a main.env file (if not already present) in the repo root:

-[general]
+HF_TOKEN=your_huggingface_api_token

-HF_TOKEN = "your_huggingface_api_token"
+The app will load the token using Python’s os.environ.

 Run the app locally